-The Studio for Art, Faith & History joins forces with the Center for Faith & Inquiry to offer the JERUSALEM & ATHENS SEMINAR in Orvieto, Italy from December 28, 2014 to January 11, 2015
+The Studio for Art, Faith & History has joined forces with the Center for Faith & Inquiry to offer the annual JERUSALEM & ATHENS SEMINAR in Orvieto, Italy.
+Next Seminar: December 28, 2015 to January 11, 2016.

 Housed in the renovated 13th century monastery that is home to the Gordon IN Orvieto semester program, the Seminar combines the Great Books, Socratic approach of the Center for Faith & Inquiry’s Jerusalem & Athens Forum honors program with the emphasis of the Gordon IN Orvieto semester program on experiencing Great Art and Great Books “in situ”—in their original settings.
-Registration for undergraduate students includes discounted tuition for 2 credits (with a 4-credit option) for the course.
+Registration for undergraduate students includes discounted tuition for the 4-credit course.
 Alumni and adult learners will pay only the costs of the program.

 The Seminar opens up to a wider circle of students, alumni and adult learners the theme that gives the Jerusalem & Athens Forum (JAF) program its name: Tertullian's question, asked in the year 200, “What has Jerusalem to do with Athens, the Church with the Academy?”